 NOTE: Consult with your hearing professional if your hearing aid does not switch to the telephone memory automatically, if it is enabled.

-Manual Telephone Memory and Manual Telecoil
+Manual Telephone Memory

-Manual access allows you to switch the hearing aids into a telephone or telecoil memory, as needed.
+Manual access allows you to switch the hearing aids into a telephone memory, as needed.
 Ask your hearing professional which memory you should access for manual telephone use.

 General Telephone Use